PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 After creating the Alby account, go to your BTCPay Server store.

-Step 1: Click ‘Set up a Lightning node’ on the Dashboard or ‘Lightning’ underneath wallets.
+Step 1: Click 'Set up a Lightning node' on the Dashboard or 'Lightning' underneath wallets.

 ![image](assets/en/36.png)

-Step 2.
-Insert your Wallet connection credentials provided by Alby.
+Step 2: Insert your Wallet connection credentials provided by Alby.
 On the Dashboard of, Alby, click on Wallet.
-Here you will find “Wallet Connection Credentials.”
+Here you will find "Wallet Connection Credentials".
 Copy these credentials.
 Paste the credentials from Alby into the Connection configuration field in BTCPay Server.

 ![image](assets/en/37.png)

-Step 3; After providing BTCPay Server with the Connection details, click the “Test Connection “button to ensure the connection is working properly.
-Notice the “Connection to lightning node successful” message at the top of your screen.
+Step 3: After providing BTCPay Server with the Connection details, click the "Test Connection" button to ensure the connection is working properly.
+Notice the "Connection to lightning node successful" message at the top of your screen.
 This confirms that everything works in order.

 ![image](assets/en/38.png)

-Step 4; Click save, and your store is now connected with a lightning node by Alby.
+Step 4: Click save, and your store is now connected with a lightning node by Alby.

 ![image](assets/en/39.png)